Sid Armstrong's interview with Tony Carter, reflecting on Tony's thoughts at the completion of his first year as the Club President.**

 Sid:** How do you think the Club is developing its support for new restorers?

 Tony:** We have established Model Contacts as a first point of enquiry.
 There have always been very good members in the Club who have devoted untold hours to handling queries about Armstrong Siddeley vehicles.
 Now there are designated people to contact first up.
+Geoff Tuckwell is now our Director of Spare Parts.
+That means Geoff is

-The important thing is to move carefully forward putting the building blocks in place, embracing the benefits of modern technology to achieve our objectives.
+in place, embracing the benefits of modern technology to achieve our

+objectives.
 Thank you Tony.
+Thanks Sid.